TalkTalk filters and parental controls

 Frequently asked questions

 It will work on mobile devices used in the home via your home broadband connection.
-However, if you want your children protected when they leave the house you will need to install the SuperSafe app on their mobile devices..
+However, if you want your children protected when they leave the house you will need to install the SuperSafe app (now known as TalkTalk Online Defence) on their mobile devices.

 Not with Homesafe alone.
 It protects all devices in your home with the same settings.
 If you want personalised settings for each device you will need to install the SuperSafe app on your devices.
-The app is available to customers at an extra monthly charge.
+The app, now known as TalkTalk Online Defence, is available to customers for an extra monthly charge.

 KidSafe settings can be modified or switched off by logging into your account on the TalkTalk website.